microsoft/live-share/README.md

 **[Register now!](http://aka.ms/project-cascade)**

-#### 2. Download the and install Project Cascade
+#### 2. Download and install Project Cascade for your tool
-Longer term you will be able to simply install an extension for any supported tool.
-However, you will need to follow these directions for your tool of choice during the Private Preview.
+While ultimately an extension, follow these directions for installing Project Cascade during the Private Preview.

 <table style="width: 100%; border-style: none;">
 <tr>